 Is there a roofing professional knocking at your door and offering you a decent discount on your cost if you pay in full?
 This is definitely a red flag!
 Generally, reputable contractors ask you for minimal upfront payment.
 Keep this in mind when someone is offering you a deal to pay in full.

 Storm chasers generally target older individuals or those who have significant damage that needs immediate attention.
 They offer you big discounts if you pay upfront.
 Once they have your money, they are off the grid and your repairs simply don’t happen!

 Always ask for proof of licensing and insurance.
 Looking for proof of this information is the easiest way to get rid of scammers.
 A licensed contractor will be more than willing to verify their credentials.

 Most scammers don’t have a license or insurance.
 Moreover, you’ll be responsible for the damages if they attempt to provide service.
 Choose a local company and do your research to avoid these headaches.

 Contact a Reliable Roofer to Fix Storm Damage

-If you’ve experienced storm damage, you need a reliable local Ontario roofer to handle your repairs.
+If you’ve experienced storm damage, you need a reliable local roofer in Colton to handle your repairs.
 Call Custom Roof Company today for a free consultation.